imcslab/imcslab.github.io/index.md

   ## Mobility and Cybersecurity Lab.

 feature_image: "/assets/uploads/bg_2_r2.jpg"
-excerpt: "The MCS Lab. researches recent theories and technologies in Mobility and Cybersecurity."
+excerpt: "The MCS Lab. is renowned for pioneering research in Mobility and Cybersecurity.
+Under the expert guidance of Prof. Seunghyun Park, we are dedicated to pushing the boundaries of technology and creating solutions that impact both academia and industry."
 ---

-The MCS Lab. researches recent theories and technologies in Mobility and Cybersecurity.

-### Research topics

 ##### News
 We look forward to receiving your application and possibly welcoming you to our team at MCS Lab!